The Adventures of Bayou Billy: Comic

 Archie Comics published a comic book series based on The Adventures of Bayou Billy written by Rich Margopoulos and illustrated by Amanda Conner, which lasted five bi-monthly issues dated from September 1989 to June 1990.
 The comic takes liberties with the plot and characterizations of the game and introduces an additional cast of supporting characters.
 Bayou Billy (whose full name is William Jackson West in the comic) is a bounty hunter assisted by his former military companions of Broadside, Sureshot and Tracker, as they protect the innocent from a local mob led by Giles Gordon and his two sons Rocky and Rocco (who were originally Gordon's bodyguards in the game).
 Annabelle Lane (who is renamed Annabel Lee) also appears in the comic as an assistant district attorney who becomes romantically involved with Billy after being rescued from Gordon's lackeys.
 The fourth issue reveals that Billy is a widower whose first wife was killed in an ordered hit by Gordon meant for him.

 Television

-Bayou Billy appears in Nintendo-themed animated TV series Captain N: The Game Master, where the character shows up in an episode titled "How's Bayou", voiced by Garry Chalk.
-Playing on the difficulty of its real world counterpart, Bayou Billy was said to be the one game even Captain N was unable to conquer yet.
-Mother Brain asked Dr. Wily to build a robot cat to help Duke lead Captain N to Bayou Billy's world.
-Captain N ended up meeting Bayou Billy where he learned some tricks from him.
+Bayou Billy appears in the Captain N: The Game Master episode "How's Bayou", voiced by Garry Chalk.